Genevieve: Post-Revolution to Modernity

 In 1803, after the end of the Revolution, Genevieve's cult was revived by Napoleon at the Saint-Étienne-du-Mont.
-New fragments of her relics were brought to Paris from other churches and a new reliquary was built.
+New fragments of her relics were brought to Paris from other churches, and a new reliquary was built.
 In 1806, Napoleon ordered that the Panthéon be returned to its original purpose.
-In 1822, Louis XVIII founded a new Church of Saint Genevieve on the grounds of the Panthéon and she was reinstated as the patron saint of Paris.
-In 1831.
+In 1822, Louis XVIII founded a new Church of Saint Genevieve on the grounds of the Panthéon, and she was reinstated as the patron saint of Paris in 1831.
 A portion of Genevieve's stone tomb currently resides in a large casket in the church; a smaller reliquary contains the bones of one finger.
 Louis Phillippe I reinstated the building to a secular temple and Genevieve's relics were sent to Notre-Dame, but Napoleon III reinstated it as a church in 1851.
 Genevieve's relics, which survived the Revolution and were stored in churches outside of Paris, are stored in a reliquary at the Saint-Étienne-du-Mont, in her chapel.

 According to Sluhovsky, Genevieve's cult experienced renewed popularity when she represented Catholic opposition to Republicanism.
-She was invoked to save France during World War I and a procession carrying her relics occurred to prevent the German occupation of France during World War II.
-Also according to Sluhovsky, although Genevieve remains as the patron saint of Paris, her cult has never returned to its pre-Revolutionary popularity and unifying status.
+She was invoked to save France during World War I, and a procession carrying her relics occurred to prevent the German occupation of France during World War II.
+Also according to Sluhovsky, although Genevieve remains the patron saint of Paris, her cult has never returned to its pre-Revolutionary popularity and unifying status.